kkKaan/metu-ceng-THEs/CENG 140 - C Programming/README.md

 ## Assignment 1

-This README file provides an overview and explanation of the code for the "Individual Image Processing" assignment.
+This README file provides explanations for C Programming course assignments.

 ### Table of Contents